repository-service-tuf/repository-service-tuf-worker/docs/source/devel/design.rst

 Publisher from the Broker that receives tasks to perform in the `TUF Metadata Repository`.
 The `Metadata Repository` is stored using a *Repository Storage Service* that reads/writes this data.
-For signing some of the Metadata, the ``repository-service-tuf-worker`` uses online key.
+For signing some of the Metadata, the ``repository-service-tuf-worker`` uses the online key.

 .. image:: /_static/repository-service-tuf-worker-C1.png